Sir Smith Child, 2nd Baronet: Military career

-On 13 March 1918 the Commander Royal Artillery (CRA) of 46th Division was wounded, and Hill Child was appointed to act in his place.
-A week later he was promoted to Brigadier-General and confirmed as CRA.
+On 13 March 1918 the Commander, Royal Artillery (CRA) of the 46th Division was wounded, and Hill Child was appointed to act in his place.
+A week later he was promoted to the temporary rank of brigadier general and confirmed as CRA.

-The 46th Division had been very unlucky during the war, the infantry in particular taking appalling casualties at the Hohenzollern Redoubt and Gommecourt, but it gained revenge at the Battle of the St Quentin Canal on 29 September 1918 when it performed one of the great feats of World War I by crossing the canal and breaking open the Hindenburg Line.
+The 46th Division had been very unlucky during the war, the infantry in particular sustaining heavy casualties at the Hohenzollern Redoubt and Gommecourt, but it gained revenge at the Battle of the St Quentin Canal on 29 September 1918 when it crossed the canal and broke open the Hindenburg Line.
 Careful artillery preparation and support was an integral part of this success.
 Hill Child had nine brigades of field artillery under his command.
 The bombardment began on the night of 26/27 September with harassing fire and gas shells, followed with intense bombardment with high explosive shells until the morning of the assault.
 Every field gun was used in carefully timed barrages: 'creeping barrages' (including smoke shells) ahead of the attacking troops, with pauses at the end of each phase, including a 'standing barrage' of three hours to allow mopping-up of the first objectives to be carried out, and the second wave of troops to pass through and renew the attack behind the creeping barrage.
 The first of these creeping barrages actually progressed at twice the normal pace while the infantry rushed downhill to seize the canal crossings; it was described in the Official History as 'one of the finest ever seen'.

-The attack was a brilliant success, and by the afternoon the field artillery batteries were crossing the canal by the bridges that had been captured or thrown across, and were coming into action on the far side.
-46th Division was prominent in the pursuit of the Germans leading to the Armistice in November 1918.
+The attack was a success, and by the afternoon the field artillery batteries were crossing the canal by the bridges that had been captured or thrown across, and were coming into action on the far side.
+The 46th Division was prominent in the pursuit of the Germans leading to the Armistice in November 1918.

-During the war Hill Child was Mentioned in Despatches, awarded the French Croix de Guerre, the Companionship of the Order of St Michael and St George (CMG) and, in 1919, the Companionship of the Bath (CB).
+During the war Hill Child was Mentioned in Despatches, awarded the French Croix de Guerre, appointed a Companion of the Order of St Michael and St George and, in 1919, a Companion of the Order of the Bath.
 He continued in the Territorial Army after the war as CRA of 46th (North Midland) Division from 1920 to 1924, after which he was placed in the Regular Army Reserve of Officers.

 Political career

-He was elected at the 1918 general election as Coalition Conservative Member of Parliament (MP) for Stone in Staffordshire, and held the seat until he stood down at the 1922 general election.
+Hill Child was elected at the 1918 general election as Coalition Conservative Member of Parliament (MP) for Stone in Staffordshire, and held the seat until he stood down at the 1922 general election.

-He was also DL and JP for the county of Staffordshire between 1912 and 1949, with an interval between 1938 and 1941, as well as for the counties of London and Berkshire from 1936 until he retired from full-time royal service.
+Hill Child was also Deputy Lieutenant and Justice of the Peace for the county of Staffordshire between 1912 and 1949, with an interval between 1938 and 1941, as well as for the counties of London and Berkshire from 1936 until he retired from full-time royal service.